 Figure S5 The relationship between effect sizes (PRRDS) and the studies’ year of publication to identify evidence of time-lag bias.
 Dashed line = PRRDS estimate from the overall MLMA model.
 Solid line = model prediction.
 Sample sizes are those used to calculate each individual effect size.

 No implausible data points were identified in the sensitivity analysis, with the Cook’s distant never exceeding 1.
-The model containing untransformed data was quantitatively similar to the overall MLMA model (Table S17).
-These two results combined suggest that our data set is both robust and free from significantly influential outliers.

-Table S17 MLMA outputs.
-Comparison of the overall MLMA model with a model fitted with untransformed data.
-Effect size = PRRDS.
-I2 values reported as percentages.
+However, there was one potentially influential point (Cook’s Distance ~ 0.8).
+Removal of this single data point did not however impact overall conclusions.